CRUKorg/cruk-backend-assignment/.github/docs/associate.md

 If you do not complete the test please indicate how you would intend to finalize it in the README.

 The team is looking to see how you approach a problem with a broad spec which could have a number of different solutions and then explaining your approach.
-Keep the implementation simple, but make sure you have basic tests, and error handling.